What is the yardstick to know how capable a candidate is to a certain profession?

-The interviewers here are a group from among the company people who are in senior position and usually the panel interview is when the candidate is supposed to make a presentation.
+The interviewers here are a group from among the company people who are in a senior position and usually, the panel interview is when the candidate is supposed to make a presentation.
 But many-a-times it could be for the job interview as well.

-1. A structured interview (Formal interview or guided interview):
+1. Structured interview (Formal interview or guided interview):

-Here in the traditional form of interview the questions asked are all in a standard format and the same is used for all the candidates.
+Here in the traditional form of an interview, the questions asked are all in a standard format and the same is used for all the candidates.
 This is to assess the ability of all the candidates impartially.

 2. Unstructured interview (Informal interview or conversational interview):